aseldawy/CS167/Projects/Projects.md

 ## Task 3: Temporal analysis
 Given a date range `[start, end]`, find the number of observations of each species and plot the result as a pie chart.

+## Task 4: Spatio-Temporal Analysis
+Given a rectangle region and a time period, show all locations of observed birds within the given time and region.

-## Task 4: Bird's Category Prediction
+## Task 5: Bird's Category Prediction
 Use machine learning to predict the category of a bird sighting using features derived from the bird's common and scientific names.

 # [Project C: Wildfire analysis](ProjectC.md)